Thorpe Hesley

 Thorpe Hesley is a village in the Metropolitan Borough of Rotherham, South Yorkshire, England, lying east of the M1 motorway at junction 35.
 The village has been included within the boundaries of Rotherham town since 1894, having previously been divided between the townships of Kimberworth and Wentworth.
 Historically the village was known for coal mining and nail making.
 It has an Anglican church, Holy Trinity, built in 1839 chiefly at the cost of Earl Fitzwilliam and the Earl of Effingham.

-There is no post office, one petrol station and four public houses.
-At the 2011 Census, it had a population of 4,427.
+There is one post office, which is located within a convenience store, one petrol station and four public houses.
+At the 2021 Census, it had a population of 4,150.

-Claim to fame
+In popular culture

 John Wesley spent some time in the village where he preached.
 He lodged at Barley Hall (now demolished).

 In 1975, there was filming in the village for the Walt Disney film Escape from the Dark.
-The film was re-titled The Littlest Horse Thieves for its release in the USA.
+The film was re-titled The Littlest Horse Thieves for its release in the United States.

 The BBC TV Series Play for Today had a two part story titled The Price of Coal filmed at the colliery on Wentworth Road; this mine has now been closed and the colliery demolished.